zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 - ERC20 paymaster: this paymaster pays gas for a transaction in exchange for ERC20 tokens (such as USDC), thus effectively enabling the user to pay gas with ERC20 tokens.

 In this example, we use the verifying paymaster.
 You can [set up gas sponsoring "policies" in the dashboard](/use-wallets/pay-gas-for-users) to configure the conditions under which the paymaster will sign and therefore pay for the transaction.
-Note that the ZeroDev SDK actually uses the verifying paymaster by default, so you don't technically have to specify this option.
+Note that the ZeroDev SDK actually enables the verifying paymaster by default, so you don't technically have to specify this option.

 ```typescript
 const ecdsaProvider = await ECDSAProvider.init({